 Degree candidates participating in the in-person ceremony must be attired in formal academic regalia.
 Caps and gowns are available for purchase in the SLU-Madrid bookstore.
 For more information, contact the bookstore at (firstname.lastname@example.org).

 Diplomas are not distributed during the ceremony.
-Saint Louis University will send diplomas to the address graduates entered in Banner when they applied for their degree.
+Saint Louis University will send paper diplomas to the address graduates entered in Banner when they applied for their degree, and digital diplomas to their email accounts.
+This takes place once the degree appears "awarded" in the student's transcript.
 If you have questions, please email the Registrar (email@example.com).

 May 2021 graduates must have completed their "application for degree" at the beginning of the Spring 2021 semester.

 As you prepare to graduate from Saint Louis University, complete the following steps to make sure that you have everything in place to receive your degree on time.
 One year before you plan to graduate, double check that you have completed all graduation requirements:

 - Make sure that you have declared your major and minor and that they appear correctly on your transcript in Banner Self Service.

 - Fill out checklists for your major and minor.

 - Make sure that you will have completed all core requirements.

 - Make sure that you will have completed 120 credits.
 Remember that it's possible to fulfill all major, minor and core requirements and still not have 120 credits.

 - Make sure that you do not need additional electives.